Qarik-Group/concourse-tutorial/docs/basics/secret-parameters.md

+description: Concourse can be extended with a credentials manager to allow values and secrets to be set and rotated without any changes to your pipelines.
+No more variable files containing secrets on your file system.
+No more updating multiple pipelines whenever you need to change common variables.

 # Secret Parameters with Credentials Manager

 Concourse can be extended with a credentials manager to allow values and secrets to be set and rotated without any changes to your pipelines.
 No more variable files containing secrets on your file system.
 No more updating multiple pipelines whenever you need to change common variables.